 Changes to legislation from 1 January, 2020 will see the introduction of a maximum combined HELP Loan limit.

-Students who defer their fees to a HECS-HELP Loan from this date can borrow up to a total HELP loan amount of $106,319 over their lifetime.
-Students studying medicine, dentistry or veterinary sciences can borrow up to a maximum of $152,700.
+In 2021 Students who defer their fees to a HECS-HELP Loan can borrow up to a total HELP loan amount of $108,232 over their lifetime.
+Students studying medicine, dentistry or veterinary sciences can borrow up to a maximum of $155,488.

 SA-HELP and OS-HELP loans are not included in the combined HELP limit.

-Any previous HECS-HELP debts incurred prior to this date are not included in this combined HELP loan limit.
+Any previous HECS-HELP debts incurred prior to 2020 are not included in the combined HELP loan limit.

 However if a student has accessed a FEE-HELP, VET-FEE HELP or VET Student loan in the past the outstanding balance will be carried over and count towards your HELP loan Limit.